expo/expo/docs/pages/versions/v32.0.0/sdk/google-sign-in.md

   /*
    * [iOS][optional]: `language: ?string`
    * [default]: `undefined`
-   * The language for sign-in, in the form of ISO 639-1 language code optionally followed by a dash
+   * The language for sign in, in the form of ISO 639-1 language code optionally followed by a dash
    * and ISO 3166-1 alpha-2 region code, such as |@"it"| or |@"pt-PT"|.
 Only set if different from
    * system default.
    */